reruo321/Spring-Practice/Spring-Boot/Kotlin/008-Spring-Boot-With-React-JS/README.md

 ※ NOTE: The guide from okta Developer added a class called *RepositoryRestConfigurer*, but any Spring Boot users with its version >= 1.2 can configure it via *application.properties* file!

+Add this, then Spring Boot serves content on the root context path!

 (application.properies)

     server.servlet.context-path=/api